COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 - Correction against a known list of _potential_ barcodes: Certain chemistries, such as 10x Chromium, draw CBs from a known pool of potential barcode sequences.
 Thus, the set of barcodes observed in any sample is expected to be a subset of this known list, often called a "whitelist", "permit list", or "pass list".
 In this case, a common strategy is to assume each barcode that exactly matches some element from the known list is correct and for all other barcodes to be correct against the known list of barcodes (i.e., to find barcodes from the permit list that are some small Hamming distance or edit distance away from the observed barcodes).
 This approach leverages the known permit list to allow efficient correction of many barcodes that have been potentially corrupted.
 However, one difficulty with this approach is that a given corrupted barcode may have multiple possible corrections in the permit list (i.e., its correction may be ambiguous).
 In fact, if one considers a barcode that is taken from the [10x Chromium v3 permit list](https://github.com/10XGenomics/cellranger/blob/master/lib/python/cellranger/barcodes/3M-february-2018.txt.gz) and mutated at a single position to a barcode not in the list, there is a $\sim 81\%$ chance that it sits at Hamming distance $1$ from two or more barcodes in the permit list.
 The probability of such collisions can be reduced by only considering correcting against barcodes from the known permit list, which, themselves, occur exactly in the given sample (or even only those that occur exactly in the given sample above some nominal frequency threshold).
 Also, information such as the base quality at the "corrected" position can be used to potentially break ties in the case of ambiguous corrections.
 Yet, as the number of assayed cells increases, insufficient sequence diversity in the set of potential cell barcodes increases the frequency of ambiguous corrections, and reads tagged with barcodes having ambiguous corrections are most commonly discarded.

-- Knee or elbow-based methods: If a set of potential barcodes is unknown — or even if it is known, but one wishes to correct directly from the observed data itself without consulting an external list — one can adopt a method based on the observation that the list of "true" or high-quality barcodes in a sample is likely those associated with the greatest number of reads.
+- Knee or elbow-based methods: If a set of potential barcodes is unknown — or even if it is known, but one wishes to correct directly from the observed data itself without consulting an external list — one can adopt a method based on the observation that the list of "true" or high-confidence barcodes in a sample is likely those associated with the greatest number of reads.
   To do this, one can construct the cumulative frequency plot of the barcodes, in which barcodes are sorted in descending order of the number of distinct reads or UMIs with which they are associated.
 Often, this ranked cumulative frequency plot will contain a "knee" or "elbow" – an inflection point that can be used to characterize frequently occurring barcodes from infrequent (and therefore likely erroneous) barcodes.
 Many methods exist for attempting to identify such an inflection point {cite}`Smith2017,Lun2019,He2022` as a likely point of discrimination between properly captured cells and empty droplets.
 Subsequently, the set of barcodes that appear "above" the knee can be treated as a permit list against which the rest of the barcodes may be corrected, as in the first method list above.
 Such an approach is flexible as it can be applied in chemistries that have an external permit list and those that don't.
 Further parameters of the knee-finding algorithms can be altered to yield more or less restrictive selected barcode sets.
 Yet, such an approach can have certain drawbacks, like a tendency to be overly conservative and sometimes failing to work robustly in samples where no clear knee is present.

-- Filtering and correction based on an expected cell count provided by the user: These approaches seek to estimate a robust list of high-quality or present barcodes in the cases where the CB frequency distribution may not have a clear knee or exhibit bimodality due to technical artifacts.
+- Filtering and correction based on an expected cell count provided by the user: These approaches seek to estimate a robust list of high-confidence or present barcodes in the cases where the CB frequency distribution may not have a clear knee or exhibit bimodality due to technical artifacts.
 In such an approach, the user provides an estimate of the expected number of assayed cells.
 Then, the barcodes are ordered by descending frequency, the frequency $f$ at a robust quantile index near the expected cell count is obtained, and all cells having a frequency within a small constant fraction of $f$ (e.g., $\ge \frac{f}{10}$) are considered as valid barcodes.
 Again, the remaining barcodes are corrected against this valid list by attempting to correct uniquely to one of these valid barcodes based on sequence similarity.

 - Filtering based on a forced number of valid cells: Perhaps the simplest approach, although potentially problematic, is for the user to directly provide the index in the sorted frequency plot above which barcodes will be considered valid.
 All barcodes with a frequency greater than or equal to the frequency at the selected index are considered valid and treated as constituting the permit list.
 The remaining set of barcodes is then corrected against this list using the same approach described in the other methods above.
 If there are at least as many distinct barcodes as the number of cells the user requests, then this many cells will always be selected.
 Of course, such an approach is only reasonable when the user has a good reason to believe that the threshold frequency should be set around the provided index.

-%In the `alevin-fry` framework, the frequency of every observed cell barcode is generated, and there are four customizable options to select the high-quality cell barcodes for downstream analysis:
+%In the `alevin-fry` framework, the frequency of every observed cell barcode is generated, and there are four customizable options to select the high-confidence cell barcodes for downstream analysis:

 ### Future challenges

 While cellular barcoding of high-throughput single-cell profiling has been a tremendously successful approach, some challenges still remain, especially as the scale of experiments continues to grow.
-For example, the design of a robust method for selecting high-quality cell barcodes from the set of all the observations is still an active area of research, with distinct challenges arising, e.g., between single-cell and single-nucleus experiments.
+For example, the design of a robust method for selecting high-confidence cell barcodes from the set of all the observations is still an active area of research, with distinct challenges arising, e.g., between single-cell and single-nucleus experiments.
 Also, as single-cell technologies have advanced to profile increasing numbers of cells, insufficient sequence diversity in the CB sequence can result in sequence corrections leading to CB collision.
 Addressing this latter problem may require more intelligent barcode design methods and continuing increases in the lengths of oligonucleotides used for cell barcoding.

 (raw-proc:umi-resolution)=